kayabaNerve/serai/docs/Economics.md

 ### Liquidity Providers

+Since swaps will be available in this period and due to Serai's pools operating with `x * y = k` formula, for `XYZ/SRI` pair, the only way for the price to be able to fluctuate, exogenous SRI and XYZ is required(so that `+XYZ -SRI` and `+SRI -XYZ` is possible).
-Due to Serai's pools operating with an `xyk` formula, for `M XYZ : N SRI`, the only way for the XYZ portion to decrease is for SRI exogenous to the pool to be introduced.
-If SRI is swapped out from the pools, and swapped back in, it has a neutral effect (slightly in favor to the pool due to fees) and accordingly isn't considered exogenous.
+Exogenous XYZ is not a problem since it can always come from its network.
+If SRI is swapped out from the pools and swapped back in, it has a neutral effect (slightly in favor to the pool due to fees) and accordingly isn't considered exogenous.

-Exogenous SRI has four possible sources:
+If we call the difference between total allocated stake for a network and actual stake required for the economical security for the same network `unused capacity`, exogenous SRI has four possible sources:

 1) Circulating SRI.